axonzeta/node-llama-cpp/docs/guide/multimodal.md

 ### `MultiBitmap`

-Represents an image for multimodal processing.
+Represents media (image or audio) for multimodal processing.

 #### Methods

-- `getData(): Buffer` - Get the raw pixel data of the bitmap
+- `getData(): Buffer` - Get the raw data of the bitmap (RGB pixel data for images or Float32 PCM audio data for audio)
-- `getDimensions(): { width: number; height: number }` - Get the dimensions of the bitmap
+- `getDimensions(): { width: number; height: number }` - Get the dimensions of the bitmap (for images only, undefined for audio)
 - `getId(): string | null` - Get the ID of the bitmap (used for caching)
 - `setId(id: string): void` - Set the ID of the bitmap (useful for custom caching)
+- `isAudio(): boolean` - Check if this bitmap represents audio data
 - `dispose(): void` - Release resources (important to avoid memory leaks)

 ### `MultiBitmaps`